Giving Classroom Instructions

 One of the most important skills for a teacher to master is that of giving clear classroom instructions.
 If these are unclear, students cannot possibly follow the lesson and therefore will not learn as much as they could.
 Worse yet, the learners are likely to become bored or frustrated, leading to all kinds of problems for the teacher.

-Despite the clear importance of classroom instructions, in our experience many teachers neglect this aspect of their performance.
-This can be extremely frustrating, as these teachers may actually have a lot to offer and just a small amount of time spent on improving their classroom instructions would improve their lessons a lot.
+Despite the clear importance of classroom instructions, many teachers neglect this aspect of their performance.
+These teachers may otherwise have a lot to offer and just a small amount of time spent on improving their classroom instructions would improve their lessons a lot.

 In addition to the verbal instructions we give, there are a number of other things we need to think about when giving instructions.
 To do this we will use some particular terminology.

 5 Spatial anchoring